mui/material-ui/docs/data/base/getting-started/customization/customization.md

 If you want to make changes to a component's rendered HTML structure, you can override the default subcomponents ("slots") using the `components` and/or `component` prop—see ["Shared props" on the Base Usage page](/base/getting-started/usage/#shared-props) for more details.

-The following demo uses the [SwitchUnstyled](/base/api/switch-unstyled/) component to .
-It has three slots: `Root`, `Thumb`, and `Input`.
-The demo below shows how to create a styled component (using [System](/system/styled/) in this case, but it could well be any other solution)
+The following demo uses [SwitchUnstyled](/base/react-switch/) to show how to create a styled component by applying styles to three of its subcomponent slots: `Root`, `Thumb`, and `Input`.

+Note that although this demo uses [MUI System](/system/styled/) as a styling solution, you are free to choose any alternative.

 {{"demo": "StylingSlots.js"}}

-The components you pass in the `components` prop receive the `ownerState` prop from the top-level component (host).
+The components you pass in the `components` prop receive the `ownerState` prop from the top-level component (the "host").
-By convention, it contains all props passed to the host, merged with its rendering "state".
+By convention, it contains all props passed to the host, merged with its rendering state.

 For example: